Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Finish building out replay-game page
-2. Implement ElasticSearch for replay-course page
+1. Implement auto complete for replay-course page
 2. Completely overall the design -- use white, forest green, and orange theme.
 3. Build out an add yards page
 4. Test mobile and offline capabilities -- Impelment the queued push to the cloud feature